MLB Trade Rumors: Nationals Actively Shopping Bryce Harper At Deadline, ‘MLB.com’ Reports

 — Jon Morosi (@jonmorosi) July 30, 2018

 There are already some teams being connected to Harper.
-According to a report from MLB.com, the Cleveland Indians have checked in on Harper already.
+According to a report from the MLB website, the Cleveland Indians have checked in on Harper already.

 No other reports have stated how far talks have gone between the two teams.